speakeztech/FlightDeck/docs/06 MVU-SolidJS Architecture.md

 2. **Duplicate Rendering Logic**: Some rendering occurs on both server and client
    - Mitigation: Shared components through F# DSL

-3. **Learning Curve**: Developers must understand both Falco and Oxpecker.Solid
+3. **Learning Curve**: Developers must understand both Oxpecker and Oxpecker.Solid
    - Mitigation: Training and comprehensive documentation

 ## Conclusion

-The hybrid MVU architecture with Falco and SolidJS provides a powerful approach for building modern web applications that deliver both excellent performance and interactive user experiences.
+The hybrid MVU architecture with Oxpecker and SolidJS provides a powerful approach for building modern web applications that deliver both excellent performance and interactive user experiences.
 By leveraging F#'s type safety across the stack and SolidJS's efficient rendering, FlightDeck can provide a responsive and maintainable platform for content management and presentation.

 This approach aligns with current industry best practices in web development, emphasizing progressive enhancement, performance, and developer experience while providing a clear path for future evolution.